JohnGShirey/facebook-page-scraper/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+Warning: If required by law, you should obtain necessary permissions for downloading data as given in Facebook's terms and conditions, or from concerned authority who manages the Facebook pages, or as per any other applicable law and regulations.
+This tool does NOT grant you permissions to dowload data from Facebook.
+You should obtain the permissions yourself.